mattrussi/gitlab-com-runbooks/docs/monitoring/README.md

 ## Scaling Prometheus (Thanos)

-In the "Sharding" section above we've already discussed how Prometheus' write/alerting path is sharded by scrape job.
+In the "Job partitioning" section above we've already discussed how Prometheus' write/alerting path is sharded by scrape job.
 This gives us some problems in the read/query path though: